CVMLmu/DGMMC/README.md

 # DGMMC : Deep Gaussian Mixture Model Classifier

 This GitHub repository houses the implementation of a Deep Gaussian Mixture Model classifier (DGMMC) for image classification, with an emphasis on capturing complex data distributions.
-The model is implemented using a deep neural network architecture (using Pytorch impementation) to efficiently learn intricate patterns within data.
-It is mainly test on features provded by pretrained models such as CLIP or ImageBind in order to use the information already captured without retraining the whole model.
-The classifier proposed by Hayashi et al. (https://github.com/HideakiHayashi/SDGM_ICLR2021) is also considered in our experiments.
+The model is implemented using a deep neural network architecture using Pytorch implementation.
+It is mainly tested on features provided by pretrained models such as CLIP or ImageBind in order to use the information already captured without retraining the whole model.
+The <a href="https://github.com/HideakiHayashi/SDGM_ICLR2021" target="_blank">SDGM classifier</a> proposed by Hayashi et al.  is also considered in our experiments.

 **Please cite our paper related to this work:**
 ```